Conight/RemoteDock/README.md

 Install the app:

-1. Download the latest release.
+1. Download the latest `.dmg` release.
-2. Move `RemoteDock.app` to `/Applications`.
+2. Double-click the disk image to mount it.
+3. In the DMG Finder window, drag `RemoteDock.app` onto the `Applications` shortcut.
-3. Open RemoteDock from Finder or Launchpad.
+4. Open RemoteDock from Finder or Launchpad.

 If macOS reports that `RemoteDock.app` is damaged or cannot be opened, see [First Launch on macOS](#first-launch-on-macos).